 > ni + referential subject + locative predicate (‘the man is not in the house’)

 This path of change is parallel to the grammaticalization of the initial particle jw from locative copula to auxiliary in stative and verbal constructions, as will be illustrated in the next section.
-The spread of the pattern to referential subject may indeed not be explained without supposing a convergence with the evolution of the positive existential predication.
+The spread of the pattern to a referential subject may indeed not be explained without supposing a convergence with the evolution of the positive existential predication.

-2.2 Towards a type A The verb of existence wnn combined with the negation ni
+2.2 Towards a type A: The verb of existence wnn combined with the negation ni

-In its most ancient attestation, the existential predication assumes the following form, preserved as an archaizing pattern
+In its most ancient attestation, the existential predication assumes the following form, preserved as an archaizing pattern:

 (13)